-You can get payments from your energy supplier if you generate your own electricity, eg with solar panels or a wind turbine.
-This is called a ‘Feed-in Tariff’ (FIT).
+You can apply to get payments from your energy supplier if you generate your own electricity, eg with solar panels or a wind turbine.
+This is called a ‘feed-in tariff’ (FIT).

 How the scheme works

 If your application is successful, you’ll get a set amount for each unit (kilowatt hour or kWh) of electricity you generate - a ‘generation tariff’.
 The rates vary depending on:

 - the size of your system

 You can get payments from your current energy supplier, or you can choose a different one from the list of registered suppliers.

 Contact installer companies or an electricity supplier for more information.

 The export tariff - selling surplus energy